Taxi business in Germany: How to start your own service

 Taxi companies can only be set up with the correct permissions

-In Germany, moving passengers by taxi or rental car is one of the professions subject to authorisation.
-This means that anyone wishing to set up a taxi company needs a permit from the relevant traffic authority.
-The permit is also colloquially referred to as a “taxi license”.
+In Germany, moving passengers by taxi or rental car is one of the professions that is subject to authorisation.
+Anyone wishing to set up a taxi company needs a permit from the relevant traffic authority.
+The permit is colloquially referred to as a “taxi license”.
 According to the German Passenger Transport Act (§13 I PBefG), it must adhere to the following conditions:

-• Safety and efficiency of operation must be guaranteed.
+• Guarantee for safety and efficiency of operation

-• The registered office or branch must be in Germany for the purposes of commercial law.
+• Registered office or branch located in Germany

 Tip: The processing time for a taxi licence can be several months.
 So take care of all the documents as early as possible.
 When you apply for approval, you will usually need to submit these documents:

-• TÜV (technical control board) certificates for your vehicles
+• Technical control board certificates 💬TÜV-Dokumente for your vehicles

 • Proof of available equity/reserves of at least 2,250 € for the first vehicle, 1,250 € for each additional vehicle